Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 8 Best 65-Inch TVs - Black Friday 2024
+The 8 Best 65-Inch TVs - Fall 2024

 Best 65-Inch TVs

 The most popular size for TVs is the 65-inch screen size.
 They're a great choice for most living rooms and have a big enough screen to deliver an immersive experience.
 Although they used to be expensive, you can now get the best 65-inch 4k TV for your needs in every price range, as there's a wide selection of models to choose from.
-This wide selection can make it tough to find the best model for your needs, since you still want a TV that provides good overall picture quality.
-Through our testing process, we can determine what models are bright enough and have the reflection handling needed to fight glare in a well-lit room, which ones have the black levels needed for solid dark room performance, and which models deliver impressively vibrant colors.
+This wide selection can make it tough to find the best model for your needs since you still want a TV that provides good overall picture quality.
+Through our testing process, we determine what models are bright enough and have the reflection handling needed to fight glare in a well-lit room, which ones have the black levels needed for solid dark room performance, and which models deliver impressively vibrant colors.
 We also figure out which models offer the best gaming performance by testing input lag, response time, and whether or not a TV has modern gaming features like HDMI 2.1 bandwidth.

 Below are our recommendations for the best 65-inch TVs you can buy.
-For different sizes and options, also see our recommendations for the best TVs under $2,000, the best 55-inch TVs, and the best 70-77 inch TVs.
+For different sizes and options, also see our recommendations for the best TVs under $2,000, the best 55-inch TVs, and the best 70-77-inch TVs.
 You can also vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best 65-Inch TV